Cray-HPE/docs-csm/operations/security_and_authentication/Change_NCN_Image_Root_Password_and_SSH_Keys.md

 - This procedure can only be done after the PIT node is rebuilt to become a normal master node.
 - The Cray CLI must be configured on the node where the procedure is being done.
 See [Configure the Cray Command Line Interface](../configure_cray_cli.md).
 - The CSM documentation RPM must be installed on the node where the procedure is being run.
 See [Check for Latest Documentation](../../update_product_stream/README.md#documentation).
-- The `ncn-image-modification.sh` script must be extracted from the top level of the CSM release tarball.

 ## Procedure